nlauchande/shuri/capstore_proposal.md

 1. The solution will be predictions of each feature of the dataset with the test set data submitted to the kaggle competion.
 2. A notebook depicting the solution process as outlined by this process.
 3. A software protype of an ML system that will productionize the solution with the following features :
-         - Setup a new transaction pipeline pipeline
+         - Setup a new transaction prediction pipeline
          - Setup training
          - Productionize batch + api serving layer